talsraviv/from-thinking-to-coding/README.md

 https://github.com/talsraviv/from-thinking-to-coding

-into a new top-level directory in this project called "Prototyping prompts"
+into a new top-level directory in this project called "from thinking to coding/"
 ```

-#### Option 2: Download and drag
+#### Option 2: Download the prompts as a ZIP and drag it into your project directory

 Download the zip file from GitHub and drag the `from thinking to coding` directory into your existing AI copilot directory.
 Your AI agent will then be able to reference these templates using `@from thinking to coding/`.

 Once integrated, the AI can see and use these templates when you reference them with `@` mentions in your conversations.